Trial Counsel Best Practices: How to Select Local Counsel

 As you know from my prior podcasts, I’m a firm believer that someone has got to be in charge.
 There has to be one captain of the ship; one lead trial counsel.
 Litigation by collaboration does not work.
 Decisions have to be made quickly.
 Those decisions have to be executed while you can discuss the proper course.

 If there’s one captain of the ship, and the captain says what’s going to happen, everyone jumps.
 That is a much better model for litigation.
-But having said that, working with local counsel or co-counsel on a different venue requires a lot of finesse.
-You need to understand who it is that you’re working with and hopefully, you have some choice in the matter, and you can pick someone that you’re familiar with.
+However, having said that working with local counsel or co-counsel at a different venue requires a lot of finesse.
+You need to understand who you’re working with, and hopefully, you have some choice in the matter.
+You can pick someone that you’re familiar with.

 Devise a Plan.
 Assign Roles and Tasks.
 Stick to the Plan.

-An attorney who you have no problem working with in the case.
+An attorney with whom you have no problem working in the case.
 Dividing and conquering.
-You’re going to try and avoid double billing.
+You’re going to try to avoid double billing.
 You’re going to have a captain in charge.
 Typically, we’re the captain in charge and local counsel is executing the strategy that we’ve helped devise, but here are the main points.

 Four main points that I think really help in these types of working relationships.

 2. The second point is that you have to divide and conquer tasks.
 There has to be a battle plan.
-It has to be executed at a task category and task level.
+It has to be executed in a task category and at a task level.
 This means that a task category could be complete discovery responses, but then there might be 10 or 20 tasks underneath that task category.
 Those are assigned to specific people.
-That’s the lane that needs to be traveled in by the person executing that task.
-If you have everyone trying to do everything or the division of responsibility is fluffy chances are the ball is not going to move forward.
+That’s the lane that needs to be traveled by the person executing that task.
+If you have everyone trying to do everything or the division of responsibility is fluffy, chances are the ball is not going to move forward.
 If it does, it’s not going to be in a strategic way.

 3. The third thing is I want to talk about the power of a case management online cloud-based case management system.
-We use www.basecamphq.com as our complete case management system which is completely transparent to the client.
+We use www.basecamphq.com as our complete case management system, which is completely transparent to the client.
 Every task category.
-Every task, every document, every discussion goes into Basecamp for the client to see and for co-counsel or local counsel to see.
-While this may seem like it is inviting problems because clients and/or co-counsel are going to be micro-managing, or pushing back on certain discussion threads, or that transparency is going to somehow inhibit the progress of the case like so many things in tech, the opposite turns out to be true.
+Every task, every document, and every discussion goes into Basecamp for the client to see and for the co-counsel or local counsel to see.
+While this may seem like it is inviting problems because clients and/or co-counsels are going to be micro-managing or pushing back on certain discussion threads, or that transparency is going to somehow inhibit the progress of the case like so many things in tech, the opposite turns out to be true.

 4. Transparency with the client and co-counsel makes sure that everyone is on the same page.
 It creates a level of communication and task management that you simply cannot achieve otherwise.
-Giving the client complete access to all of this makes sure that the client is educated, onboard, and that their expectations are set.
-If there’s a problem that reveals itself in the transparency and the open communication it happens in real time at the moment where things can be managed or fixed rather than little problems becoming big problems because no one knew or understood what was happening months or years later.
+Giving the client complete access to all of this makes sure that the client is educated and on board and that their expectations are set.
+If there’s a problem that reveals itself in the transparency and the open communication, it happens in real-time at the moment where things can be managed or fixed rather than little problems becoming big problems because no one knew or understood what was happening months or years later.
 The question becomes, “Why?”
-If that wasn’t explained in real time there’s going to be something that people can debate.
+If that wasn’t explained in real-time, there’s going to be something that people can debate.

 Schedule Regular Team Phone Calls